hectormatos2011/SwiftRatingView/README.md

 The SwiftRatingView class is fully compatible with storyboards and up to date with the latest version of Xcode 6 Beta.

-To use, just drop it in to your Swift project by either using a UIView in your storyboard and changing the Class to SwiftRatingView, or by usingcopying and pasting this code wherever you need it:
+To use, just drop it in to your Swift project by either using a UIView in your storyboard and changing the Class to SwiftRatingView, or by copying and pasting this code wherever you need it:

 ```swift
 let ratingView = SwiftRatingView()